sgillen/seagul/README.md

 # seagul
 A utility library.
-I collected most of the software I use across projects in my resarch and put it here.
+I collected most of the software I use across projects in my research and put it here.

 Hightlights include: